The contact process with fitness on random trees

+Note also that in the case when $k \rightarrow \infty$ \nat{and $f$ is fixed}, both conditions hold automatically. \end{remark}}

-The next lemma tell us that if $f$ {and $k$ are} large enough, then beginning with only vertex $\rho$ infected at time 0, the number of infected leaves during the time interval $[1,S]$ is at leasts $\epsilon L$ with high probability. {We recall that $\Lambda_t \subset X_t$ is the set of infected neighbours of $\rho$ at time $t$.}
+The next lemma tell us that if either $f$ or $k$ are large enough, then beginning with only vertex $\rho$ infected at time 0, the number of infected leaves during the time interval $[fk^{2/3},S]$ is at least $\epsilon L$ with high probability.